 Every year, millions of Americans put their lives in the hands of emergency room doctors and staff.
 However, half of all medical malpractice cases occur in emergency rooms.
 Patients do not have a choice when they come to the emergency room.
 Because their lives are in jeopardy, they do not have the ability to look for alternatives and assess the quality of care they are being offered.

-At Harvey L. Walner & Associates, Ltd., we believe in providing the personal attention that our clients need not just to get settlements and win cases, but to put their lives back together after a tragic incident like emergency room malpractice.
+At Harvey L. Walner & Associates, Ltd., our Chicago medical malpractice attorneys believe in providing the personal attention that our clients need not just to get settlements and win cases, but to put their lives back together after a tragic incident like emergency room malpractice.

 Emergency rooms are high-stress environments that are often too crowded and understaffed.
 The doctors and nurses must respond quickly to life-and-death situations.
 They must care for patients they have never treated before, under the pressure of the urgent need for timely treatment.

 Emergency Room Mistakes